 To this day, I reach back to this childhood memory when I am afraid to share myself with the world; to expand my playground, and when I am afraid to look up.

 The nature of the spirit is boundless like the sky, and so often we forget this when trying to fit it into this small human life.
-It’s impossible for the spirit to be contained in one place or time, in one single way of being, in one body.
-Spirit by its nature is free, and mind tries to put on shackles for it.
+It’s impossible for the spirit to be contained in one place or time, in one single way of being, in one body..
+Spirit by its nature is free, only mind tries to put on shackles for it.

 The message in this little story?
 Don’t make yourself so small.
 Share your gifts with the world.
 Don’t be afraid to look up.
 Remember the vastness of your true nature.